-[Instructor] Takashi Hikihara, Shinji Doi, Yoshihiko Susuki, Syun'ichi Azuma,
+【Instructor】 Takashi Hikihara, Shinji Doi,

 (Course Description ) Many engineering systems show hybrid dynamical structure, which is accompanied with discrete change of vector flow by control and regulate the trajectory to target dynamically.
 In the course, the fundamental characteristics and theorems are lectured.
 The framework of hybrid system, automaton model, and singular perturbation theorem are explain.
 Dynamic quantizer, power system, and network are picked up as examples.